 GOOD TO KNOW: Keep in the airtight container, away from strong odor and sunlight.

 Lavender & Lemon

 Beautiful aroma with a lemon scent.
 This delicious green tea is mixed with Lavender, Rose Petals, and Lemon flavored.

 INGREDIENT: Tea, Lavender, Rose petals, and Nature flavored.

 CAFFEINE LEVEL: Low

-GOOD TO KNOW: Keep in air-tight container, away from strong odor and sunlight.
+GOOD TO KNOW: Keep in an air-tight container, away from strong odor and sunlight.

 Our popular herbal tea!Amazing aroma with great taste.
 This tea will help you relax after your long day.

 INGREDIENTS: Chamomile, Orange Peel, Lemongrass, Cinnamon, Blackberry leaves, Natural flavored.

 BREWING DIRECTIONS: About 1 teaspoon per 8 oz, steep for 4-5 minutes at 212F.